 GPOIC shares the vision of OICA and its affiliates.
 We envision a world in which all people are contributing members of their families and communities.
 Through our efforts and theirs, our participants break the cycle of poverty, creating a more just society.

 Harvey J. Nutter, the Executive Director of the Greater Paterson OIC since 1978.
-Harvey also sits as Chairman of the Board at Passaic County Community College (PCCC) and is an active member of Calvary Baptist Church also in Paterson.
+Harvey is an active Board Member at Passaic County Community College (PCCC) and has served as Board Chairman for more than 20 years.
+Harvey is also an active member of Calvary Baptist Church in Paterson, NJ.
 The Greater Paterson OIC is one of the oldest community-based organizations in the Silk City and Harvey is at the helm.

 Ever the eternal optimist, Harvey Nutter said, ” I obviously have faith in this program, in my staff and in most of the students who come here initially unaware that we even exist.”
 Often, those students are trying to get off public assistance.
 Others may have had run-ins with the law, and then there are those who are simply are tired of the same old, same old and want to start anew.